operator-playground-io/Grafana-Operator-Playground-tile/tutorials/monitoring-using-prometheus-grafana.md

 grafanadatasource.integreatly.org/prometheus-grafanadatasource created
 ```

-**Step 9 :Access and Configure Grafana dashboard via Grafana UI.**
+**Step 9: Access and Configure Grafana dashboard via Grafana UI.**

-- Execute below command to get all services in "my-grafana-operator" namespace:
+  -**Find all the services in "my-grafana-operator" namespace using below command.**

 ```execute
 kubectl get svc -n my-grafana-operator
 ```

 You will see a similar output as below: